agasthik/aws-csa-2017/README.md

   - Stored on SSDs

-  - Stored on 3 geographically distinct DCs (not AZs).
-Built in redundancy
+  - Built in redundancy, data is replicated across 3 Availability Zones.

   - Consistency